My Generation: Brighouse Baby Boomers: Heritage Project

 We uncovered personal stories, and hidden histories by digging out old photo albums, objects kept in dusty cupboards, and at the back of a drawer, ‘My Generation’ shared a ‘snapshot’ of our small market town community, what mattered then and what matters today.

 Below are images of those who shared and the objects that sparked shared conversations of memories.
+Each person has several pages for you to click and enlarge for captions.

 About the Heritage Lottery Fund: Thanks to National Lottery players, we invest money to help people across the UK explore, enjoy and protect the heritage they care about – from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife. www.hlf.org.uk